FedPower: Privacy-Preserving Distributed Eigenspace Estimation: Preliminaries

 \section{Preliminaries}

-In this section, we first present SVD, the power method for computing the partial SVD, and a naive distributed power method designed for the distributed SVD computation.
-Then, we pose the challenges, namely, the communication and the privacy, that the modern machine learning tasks call for.
-In particular, we explain why the autonomy for each local device is needed and propose two adversary models to show how the privacy can be leaked in the current distributed power method.
-Last, we present the framework of DP \citep{dwork2006calibrating} and its basic properties.
+In this section, we first present the power method for computing the eigenspace, and a naive distributed power method designed for the distributed eigenspace computation.
+Then, we pose the demand, namely, the communication efficiency and privacy preservation, that the modern machine learning tasks call for.
+In particular, we propose one adversary model to show how privacy can be leaked during the communication rounds of the naive distributed power method.
+Last, we present the preliminaries of $(\epsilon,\delta)$-DP and its variant R\'{e}nyi differential privacy.